-Your treatment will be on an outpatient basis on alternate weekdays.
-You go home each day after treatment and each appointment normally takes up to an hour.
+Your treatment will be on an outpatient basis either as a single treatment or three treatments.
+In case of three treatments, treatment will be on alternate weekdays.
+You go home each day after treatment and each appointment normally takes between an hour or two.